 Aliens on the Moon

 "Aliens on the Moon" was the first album Watchman produced.
-He and Clayton produced this LP and Watchman did most of the engineering work.
+He and Clayton Helms produced this LP largely in their 12th grade english class.
 It's a very emotional album centering around thier shared experience with drug abuse.
-They tried to encapsulate an other-worldly sound that wasn't too strange that it got in the way of the relatability of the lyrics.
+Using synthesizers, guitars, vocal effects, and sample chopping, the two tried to encapsulate an other-worldly sound that wasn't so strange that it got in the way of the relatability of the lyrics.
 Their most successful song, "I'll Be Okay" was on this album.

 This is the only existing Creamery Album.
 It was produced by Garrett Branson.
 He played lead guitar, Watchman sang and played rhythm, Cameron Finazzo played bass, and Garrett and Lucas Devorak played drums.
 This album was the longest creation process of his whole discography, The Creamery was a band for two and a half years before this LP came out.
 The album cover is the wall of Watchman's mom's basement.
 It started with an accidental hammer in the wall that was left there and every Sunday rehearsal that followed added to the chaos.